madskristensen/WorkspaceFiles/README.md

 ![Animation](art/animation.gif)

-Add any folder you want by right-clicking the solution node and select **Add > Physical Folder**.
+Add any folder you want by right-clicking the solution node and select **Add > Existing Folder**.

 ![Add Physical Folder](art/add-physical-folder.png)